 Like I said in a previous post, I have never doubted that God existed and that he created the heavens and the earth and every living thing in it.
 I’ve been a Christian for as long as I can remember.
 As a family, we grew up Catholic with my dad as an elder at the Parish Council and my mama as our Sunday school catechism teacher; needless to say, the discipline was strong.
 We later became Charismatic Catholics as we pursued a deeper walk of faith, eventually transitioning fully into spirit-filled non-denominational churches as my parent’s faith in God deepened.
 I watched my father walk with God all the days of His life until his appointed days were over and God called him back to heaven.
 I’ve seen my mum pursue God in her daily walk, even earning a Bachelors’ degree in Theology, being ordained a bishop, and sacrificially opening churches, all for the glory of God.

 I flash back to the year 2006 when I came to the conclusion that God was indifferent to the finer details of our lives.
 I had sought Him individually (apart from my parents) for about eight years by then.
 It was a fruitless walk that resulted in no transformation within me whatsoever even though I spend hours poring over His word and learning about Him.
 I was involved with some type of church activity six out of seven days of the week; youth meetings on Mondays, choir practice on Tuesdays and Saturdays, mid-week service on Wednesdays, night vigils on Fridays, and all-day church on Sundays.
 “Martha, Martha, you are worried and upset about many things, but only one thing is needed” Jesus told Martha in Luke 10:41.
 That one thing that Mary had chosen and it would not be taken from her, that one thing would elude me and I would remain flailing about from one church activity to the next, attending conferences and crusades to no avail.
-While the God the church preached was characterized as merciful, the overall image presented was that of a harsh unyielding God.
+While the God the church preached was characterized as merciful, in the practical, his representation was that of a harsh unyielding God.
 There was no structure or framework in the church within which to nurture and fortify new believers into the doctrines and principles of the faith, there was only the busyness of ministry.

 Still, this busyness kept me from all kinds of mischief and I can never regret taking refuge in the house of the Lord.
 “I was glad when they said unto me, let us go into the house of the Lord” Psalm 122:1 KJV.
 I remember being keenly aware that the devil was on the prowl.
-My marriage to my son’s biological father had just ended in abandonment after a dismal 2 years, and I was receiving all kinds of indecent proposals from left, right and center, even from familiar friends.
+My marriage to my son’s biological father had ended in abandonment after a dismal 2 years, and I was receiving all kinds of indecent proposals, even from our mutual familiar friends.
 I knew what desperation could do to people as I had observed a few of my friends scatter their lives on the heels of divorce.
 I did not want the same fate to befall me, and I had my precious son, who was barely a year old, to consider and maintain both his and my integrity.
 I was acutely aware of the devil eyeing me, sizing me up, roaring about; one wrong move and he would pounce and devour me.
-Within weeks, I had run to my Father’s House and taken refuge there, hidden away in his holiness, safe from the roaring enemy.
+Within months, I had run to my Father’s House and taken refuge there, hidden away in his holiness, safe from the roaring enemy.
 “The Lord is good, a strong refuge when trouble comes…the Lord is good; He protects his people in times of trouble; He takes care of those who turn to Him” – Nahum 1:7.

 There really was no transformation in me, no growth in wisdom, and stature, and in favor with God, as provided by Jesus’ blueprint for spiritual growth in Luke 2:52.
 I remained fearful, doubtful, angry even, disappointed, confused, dejected, rejected, abandoned, hurt, bleeding, and spiritually directionless.
 Week after week, I hobbled into church and sang praises to the King of Kings, at one point, leading the worship, composing songs to sing in church, and even translating the preaching from French to English up on the podium alongside the pastor.
 I kept a copious amount of sermon notes, volumes upon volumes filled with insights and learnings; and yet, to the best of my recollection, I don’t believe I ever made a heart-connection with my maker.
 The head knowledge didn’t drop to the heart.
 There was no knowing, only searching.
 My walk felt pointless, and I felt lost and disoriented, aimlessly wandering about in the desert wilderness with no clearly-defined destination except for the avoidance of hellfire and brimstone and a promise of gold-paved streets in heaven.
 ‘How could that be what it was all about?!’, I often wondered, privately ashamed at my dissatisfaction, as I sat quietly in the church pews each new week.